Bipan101/Chemistry-Lab-Simulator/README.md

-# Bipan101 Chemistry Lab Simulator
+# Chemistry Lab Simulator

 ## Overview
-The **Bipan101 Chemistry Lab Simulator** is a web-based platform designed to simulate chemistry lab experiments.
+The **Chemistry Lab Simulator** is a web-based platform designed to simulate chemistry lab experiments.
 It integrates Arduino components to enhance the simulation experience, making it interactive and educational.

 ---